 Posted on January 17, 2022

-Supported by Health Innovation West of England, NEWS was adopted across all elements of the region’s healthcare system, bringing together healthcare staff to work collaboratively, share ideas, experiences and data around implementation.
+Supported by Health Innovation West of England, the checklist was adopted by all seven EDs and the ambulance service in the region through the formation of an ED Collaborative, bringing together staff to work collaboratively, sharing ideas, experiences and data around implementation.

 Impact to date

-Our programme to support the use of ReSPECT (Recommended Summary Plan for Emergency Care and Treatment), also evolved from insights gained through the ED Collaborative and NEWS project around inappropriate end of life ED attendance and conveyance, alongside our wider work around Structured Mortality Reviews.
+For instance, the establishment of the ED Collaborative marked the start of our work in urgent care with the National Early Warning Score (NEWS).
+Our programme to support the use of ReSPECT (Recommended Summary Plan for Emergency Care and Treatment), also evolved from insights gained through the ED Collaborative around inappropriate end of life ED attendance and conveyance, alongside our wider work around NEWS and Structured Mortality Reviews.

 Our work on the ED Safety Checklist began in April 2016 and ended in March 2020.